 Create a content search

 You can use the Content search eDiscovery tool in the Microsoft 365 compliance center to search for in-place content such as email, documents, and instant messaging conversations in your organization.
-Use this tool to search for content in these Microsoft 365 data sources:
+Use this tool to search for content in these cloud-based Microsoft 365 data sources:

 Exchange Online mailboxes